cameronf87/skills-assessment/readme.md

 Note: All of the referenced files are relative to the download path and can be ran without a local development server.

 ## Considerations
 This exercise is a great way to get down to the basics, strip away the unnecessary components, libraries and resets.
-Leaving clean, light easy to read code, under 400 total lines of code!
+Leaving clean, easy to read code, all under 400 total lines!

 In the future, and given more time I would look to find a fully functional solution using no JavaScript (HTML/CSS only).

+Also, if using a local development server I would create the list of contacts and save them into a .json file, then parse the file and output the HTML using reusable code blocks.

 ---